 As an aside, does anyone else feel like target is a Bermuda triangle where time and money have no meaning??
 I don’t know remember we went in for, but rose gold chrome nail polish certainly was not on the list.

 The directions for the Salon Chrome Kit was easy enough.
 I applied a base color (Sally Hansen Nail Rehab, which I’m currently loving), one coat of the nude (the instructions say to apply two but I chose to apply one because I already had a base).
 Next I applied the rose gold glitter using the applicator that came with the kit.
 I topped it all off with their special effects polish and finished up with a top coat.

 I was a little annoyed when realize I needed a Sally Hansen color, Cheap Frills, to complete the look.
 Since I was already home, I decided to use a similar Revlon ColorStay color, Perfect Pair, that I had.
 The look didn’t really come out like I hoped.
-While I got a very pretty iridescent color, it wasn’t the rose gold chrome color I hoped.
+I got a pretty iridescent color.
+But, the color wasn’t what I wanted.
 I will note that my nails held up for three days without chipping which is pretty good.

 Later in the week I went back to the store in search of Cheap Frills, and tried the look again.
-I ended up with a pink glittery color, which was pretty, but not at all what was depicted on the box.
-Based on the price (around $15 for the kit itself) and the final color payoff, I think a glittery rose gold color will get you closer to the look than the Sally Hansen Salon Chrome in Rose Gold.
+This time I ended up with a pink glittery color.
+The color was pretty.
+But, the color did not look like the color on the box.
+Based on the price (around $15 for the kit itself) and the final color payoff, I think a glittery rose gold color will get you closer to the look than the Sally Hansen Salon Chrome Kit in Rose Gold.
 I will admit, I’m still interested in trying the Sally Hansen Salon Chrome in Peacock.

-I hope you guys find this review helpful!
+I hope you guys find this Salon Chrome Kit review helpful!
 And I’m still on the hunt for a pretty rose gold nail polish, let me know if you have any suggestions!